Cyclone Gabrielle: Manawatū-Whanganui

 Flooding occurred in Pohangina and Pohangina Valley East, while rivers such as the Rangitīkei, Manawatū and Ōroua flooded or rose, with some extending up to 500m across, and some roads were closed.
+Widespread destruction occurred in the Tararua District, where flooding damaged or destroyed many roads.
+The town of Ākitio was completely isolated after all road access to the town was closed.